emalkamaki/Text-mining-in-R/README.md

 # Text-mining-in-R
 New York Times API and Twitter API Trump tweet mining.
-Supporting code for a written report: 'Sentiment on Both Sides of the Spectrum'
+Supporting code for a written report: 'Sentiment on Both Sides of the Spectrum'.
+Also some visualitations of the lending club data